Tempted by the thought of toasty toes? Here's how much to budget for your underfloor heating costs

 The system is also slow to react and should be designed for long-term space heating and not for quick task heating for short periods of time.

-As an example, electric underfloor heating can cost circa £0.50 for a 4m2 bathroom with a 195W/m2 system which runs for three hours a day.
-So this could equate to around £15 each month.
-Look at the cost calculator on www.thermosphere.com to see running costs for your situation.
+As an example, electric underfloor heating can cost circa £0.60 per day for a 4m2 bathroom with a 195W/m2 system which runs for three hours a day.
+So this could equate to around £18 each month.
+Look at the cost calculator on Thermosphere o see running costs for your situation and location.

-Look at the cost you are paying as well as the cost that you may be paying in the future and check the time of any off-peak tariff and also make sure that you actually do have spare capacity from any solar panels if you are calculating them into the equation.
+But, as energy prices continue to fluctuate, make sure you look at the cost you are paying now, as well as the cost that you may be paying in the future.
+To help reduce your costs, check the time of any off-peak tariff and also make sure that if you have solar PV panels, you are using them with a solar battery so that you can store energy to use.

-It is also worth bearing in mind that the system is not on all day as the thermostat will only call for heat when it is required.
-The exact number of hours that it is on will depend on the efficiency of the room that the heating is in but if you need a rough estimate then use 50%, and probably less in a new build.
+It is also worth bearing in mind that the underfloor heating will rarely be on all day, as the thermostat will only call for heat when it is required.
+The exact number of hours that it's on will depend on the efficiency of the room it's heating.
+But if you need a rough estimate, then use 50%, and probably even less in a new self build.

 There are two main types of water-based underfloor heating systems: buried pipe and surface-mounted pipe.
 They are usually more costly and intricate to install than electric systems, frequently necessitating significant alterations to the flooring and the heating system already in place.

 “People tend to think underfloor heating is reserved for the rich but it’s really not.
-Our system currently retails at £42/m2 excl VAT.
-That means that installing underfloor heating across the ground floor of a three-to four-bedroom house, with a floor area of 55m2, would cost in the region £1,800 to £2,500,” comments Sam Jump, Head of Business Development, for Wunda Group.
+Installing underfloor heating across the ground floor of an average four bedroom house, (57m2) would cost in the region of £1500 to £2000,” comments Sam Jump, Head of Business Development, for Wunda Group.
 “Add to that the fact it can be easily DIY’d and you’re also cutting down on installation costs.”

-Both systems will also require a separate heat source, so that could be a conventional combi-boiler, an air source heat pump or ground source heat pump if you are considering using renewable energy.
+Both systems will also require a separate heat source, so that could be a conventional combi-boiler, an air source heat pump or ground source heat pump.
 In addition to this you will have to include costs for a manifold and pump/mixing valve unit pack.

-A small room requiring only a two-port manifold starts at £100 with a more complex 12 port costing £375.
+A small room requiring only a two-port manifold starts from £100 with a more complex 12 port costing around £385.
 A pump and mixing unit will be on average £250.

 1. Buried wet UFH